shwetank/extension-docs/tut_architecture_overview.md

 Let's delve deeper into the architecture and technical details of extensions in Opera.

 ## The NEX Format
 Opera supports the *NEX* file format for extensions.
-All the files and folders for an extensions are packaged into a zip file and renamed as *.NEX*.
-The NEX format will support a major portion of Chromium extensions as well as a few APIs specific to Opera.
-We've created a [list which details which APIs we support](tut_architecture_overview.html#apis_supported) from the Chromium project, as well as which ones are exclusive to Opera.
+All the files and folders for an extension are packaged into a zip file with a special header and renamed as *.NEX*.
+The NEX format will support a major portion of Chromium extensions as well as APIs specific to Opera.
+We've created a [list that details which APIs we support](tut_architecture_overview.html#apis_supported) from the Chromium project, as well as which ones are exclusive to Opera.

 The APIs from the Chromium project supported in NEX extensions (like tabs) can be called using *chrome.\**, whereas the ones specific to Opera (like speed dials) will reside under the *opr.\** object.